EliaTogni/Univault/Classes/Simulation.md

 \end{cases}$$

-Given this hypothesis it is possible to generate a random value in this distribution by:
+Given this hypothesis, it is possible to generate a random value in this distribution by:
 - first generating a random value $j$  in the range from $1$ to $n$ with each value $i$ having the probability $\alpha_i$;
 - then we draw a random value from the selected function $F_j$.